-First of all, the summit features splendid views of the surrounding Ötztal Alps, with impressive glaciers to the north and northwest, and the rough mountains of the Texel group to the south and the east.
+First of all, the summit features superb views of the surrounding Ötztal Alps, with impressive glaciers to the North and Northwest, and the rough mountains of the Texel group to the South and the East.
 And, on a clear day, you can enjoy the distant views of the Dolomites as well as the Ortler and Bernina groups.

 The border between Italy and Austria follows the ridge between both summits.
 The Hochwilde marks the place where the main ridge of the Ötztaler Alps sharply changes direction, with one branch extending to the west from the northern summit, towards Hintere Schwärze and Similaun, and the other to the north from the southern summit, towards Hinterer Seelenkogel.

-H. Lutze von Wurmb, P.P.
-Gstrein and R. Schreiber via the Gurgler Ferner, 1871.
+North summit H. Lutze von Wurmb, P.P.
+Gstrein and R. Schreiber via the Gurgler Ferner, 1871

 In addition to these two options, there are several alternatives if you have more than a day - and the area is well worth a longer visit.